• The exterior of EHS with the Profile of a Graduate graphic on the wall

 Options for career exploration at EHS

-At EHS, there are currently 66 students taking literature courses for college credit via concurrent enrollment taught by Elizabeth teachers.
-Ten students are taking a business class at EHS, and 14 students are taking community college classes online or on the Arapahoe Community College campus in art, literature, psychology and math.
+At EHS, dozens of students take courses for college credit via concurrent enrollment taught by Elizabeth teachers.
+Some classes are taught at EHS, others are online community college classes online and still others, such as in art, literature, psychology and math, are available at the Arapahoe Community College campus.

-Several students are receiving workforce opportunities as well, 25 of them – the biggest group – in welding and automotive.
-Meanwhile other students are taking classes in which they can receive official certification for Adobe software usage, cybersecurity and certified nursing assistant training.
+Students can receive workforce opportunities and official certification for Adobe software usage, automotive repair, certified nursing assistant training, cosmetology, cybersecurity, welding and more.
 Students gain skills that could land them employment right out of high school.

 Students who take concurrent enrollment classes in composition and literature at EHS could start college with as many as 12 credits – a full semester’s worth – thanks to partnerships with ACC.
 Likewise, certain business classes offered here are tailored to have the same curriculum, quizzes and tests as what first-year students at Metro State University receive on campus.